spinnaker/spinnaker.github.io/setup/monitoring/stackdriver.md

 # Installing Stackdriver

-## Configure the Spinnaker Monitoring Daemon for Stackdriver
+## Configure the Spinnaker monitoring daemon for Stackdriver

 First, you need a service account with the `roles/monitoring.viewer` and